jessspea/challenges/log.md

 - I then edited the routes.rb to set the index page to this using  `root welcome#index`
 - I used bundle exec rake db:create to create the database
 - Initialise to use git `git init`
-- Then we can use `git add .` and `git commit-m "helloworld"
+- Then I used `git add .` and `git commit-m "helloworld"
 - use `heroku create`
 - git push to heroku using `git push heroku master`
 - Then I needed to initialise the database using `heroku run rake db:reset`
 - Then I needed to migrate the db using `heroku run rake db:migrate` and `heroku open`
+- Without a database the app would not load on Heroku
+- I downloaded terraform and added this to terminal root.
+- I then went on to create an app via terraform, please see app.tf for config file.
+- I got an error when I used terraform apply as heroku didn't allow the db to be added on